ankaAR/bestiario5e/_creatures/githyanki-supreme-commander.md

 * 3/day each: jump, levitate (self only), misty step, nondetection (self only)
 * 1/day each: Bigby's hand, mass suggestion, plane shift, telekinesis

-### Actions
+### Acciones

 ***Multiattack*** The githyanki makes two greatsword attacks.

-***Silver Greatsword*** Melee Weapon Attack: +12 to hit, reach 5 ft., one target.
-Hit: 14 (2d6 + 7) slashing damage plus 17 (5d6) psychic damage.
+***Silver Greatsword*** Melee Weapon Attack: +12 al ataque, alcance 5 pies, un objetivo.
+Impacto: 14 (2d6 + 7) slashing damage plus 17 (5d6) psychic damage.
 On a critical hit against a target in an astral body (as with the astral projection spell), the githyanki can cut the silvery cord that tethers the target to its material body, instead of dealing damage.

-### Legendary Actions
+### Acciones Legendarias

 The githyanki can take 3 legendary actions, choosing from the options below.
 Only one legendary action option can be used at a time and only at the end of another creature's turn.
 The githyanki regains spent legendary actions at the start of its turn.